infinity-a11y/PhyloTrace/README.md

 Donwload the source code of the latest stable version.

-Use the terminal to navigate to an accessible location on your system ```path/to/phylotrace``` and clone the repository using Git.
+Use the terminal to navigate to an accessible location on your system and clone the repository using Git.

 ```
-cd path/to/phylotrace
 git clone https://github.com/infinity-a11y/PhyloTrace.git
 ```